 The fix: Even when I want my skin to have a dewy finish, I always dust a light layer of Make Up For Ever’s HD Pressed Powder ($36) on my T-zone, especially if I know there will be photos taken.
 The lens is not kind to oily foreheads.

 The mistake: I didn’t enjoy painting my nails, so I just wanted to get it done as quickly as possible.
 No base coat, no topcoat, no patience.
 The result?
 Chipped, uneven, transparent color that didn’t even look good the first day.

 The fix: I simply had to learn that painting your nails is a process.
-I value nice-looking nails, so now I try to treat that process like a peaceful ritual, instead of a chore.
+I value nice-looking nails, so now I try to treat that process as a peaceful ritual, instead of a chore.
 Using products that I enjoy helps.
 Right now I’m loving Sally Hansen’s Salon Gel Polish Starter Kit ($60), which is user-friendly and yields super-long-lasting results.
 I also stand by everything on this list of 10 product for girls who can’t paint their nails.

 The mistake: I think many women have this idea that certain colors are off-limits to us.
 For me, it was nude lipstick.
 I avoided it for years, thinking it would make me look dead, and this closed off an entire world of makeup looks for me.

 The fix: This seems ridiculously simple, but one day, I just said screw it, applied a fierce smoky eye, and topped it off with Benefit’s (now discontinued) Full Finish Lipstick in Lady’s Choice.
 And guess what?
 I loved it.
 That experience taught me that if there’s a makeup look you love on someone else but are convinced would look terrible on you, just try it.
 Worst-case scenario is you take it off.
 But odds are it won’t be that bad.
 I never rule anything out anymore, and having an open mind about makeup is so much more fun.